The Wild West of PCB Design - Part Choice Showdown

 Your part selection process doesn’t need to be a wild west showdown where someone always loses.
 In this age of connected product designs, it’s becoming more important than ever to work together seamlessly across every engineering and purchasing discipline.
 We’re excited to see how you’ll take advantage of the new Alternative Part Choice System in Altium 16!

-Want a sneak peak at all of the new features in this release?
+Want a sneak peek at all of the new features in this release?
 Learn more